-A parent of a student who is absent is expected to contact the High School Office by telephone at 262-862-2351, e-mail, attendance@wilmoths.k12.wi.us or in person and shall indicate the reason for and the time period of the absence.
+A parent of a student who is absent is expected to contact the High School Office via Skyward, email attendance@wilmoths.kl2.wi.us, or by telephone 262-862-2351.
 If the absence is not foreseeable, the statement must be provided prior to the student's readmission to school.
 The District reserves the right to verify statements and investigate absences from school.